adegans/Goosle/readme.md

 ## Support
 You can post your questions on Github Discussions or say hi on [Mastodon](https://mas.to/@arnan) or through my [website](https://www.arnan.me).

-## Notes
-- When using file caching you should set up a cronjob to execute goosle-cron.php every few hours.
-This deletes 'old' results.
-- When you use Openverse for your image searches you should set up a cron job to execute goosle-cron.php every 11 hours or so.
-This will automagically renew the access token.
-- If you want update notifications in the footer of Goosle set up the cron job so Goosle can ping Github weekly to see what's new.
-- The .htaccess file has a redirect to force HTTPS, catch 404 errors with a redirect as well as browser caching rules ready to go.
-- The robots.txt has a rule to tell all crawlers to not crawl Goosle.
-But keep in mind that not every crawler obeys this file.
-- The access hash is NOT meant as a super secure measure and only works for surface level prying eyes.
-- Results provided by Openverse and Pixabay are simplistic keyword matches which are not necessarily accurately sorted by relevancy.

 ## Known "issues"
-- Duckduckgo sometimes returns a 202 header and no results.
+- Duckduckgo sometimes returns a '202' header and no results.
 I'm not sure what causes that but suspect it's something to do with quotas or a service limitation on their end.
+- YTS api does not reliably provide complete movie information for new additions, mostly missing movie summaries.
+- Mojeek is very picky on who they respond to.
+Goosle can get randomly banned for days because of it.
 - Some crawlers for Magnet searches may return empty results.
 These are likely quota limits on their end.